kickaha2019/articles/Hobbies/Website/11_anchors.md

----
-title: Anchors defined for website
+#title Anchors defined for website
----
+#markdown
 A conceit but there is an
 [interactive map](/Users/peter/Sites/Articles/Map/index.html) on this website.
 It displays markers on a zoomable map of places visited.
 The markers link to webpages